-February 23-26 will be the dates for the 2014 Network and Distributed System Security (NDSS) Symposium.
-The venue will be the Catamaran Resort Hotel and Spa in San Diego, California.
-Plan to join us for top-notch research, thought-provoking speakers, and superb networking opportunities.
+The 2015 Network and Distributed System Security (NDSS) Symposium will be hosted February 8-11, 2015 at the Catamaran Resort Hotel and Spa in San Diego, California.

-This 3.5 day event, attended annually by researchers and practitioners from industry, academia, and government, will feature presentations on original research and talks by industry leaders.
-Areas covered will include distributed systems and networks, web security and privacy, intrusion detection and attack analysis, anonymity and cryptographic systems, security protocols and policies, languages and systems security, malware, spam and more.
+This 3.5 day event, attended annually by researchers and practitioners from industry, academia, and government, features presentations on original research and talks by industry leaders.
+Topics covered include distributed systems and networks, web security and privacy, intrusion detection and attack analysis, anonymity and cryptographic systems, security protocols and policies, languages and systems security, malware, spam and more.

 The Network and Distributed System Security Symposium fosters information exchange among researchers and practitioners of network and distributed system security.
 The target audience includes those interested in practical aspects of network and distributed system security, with a focus on actual system design and implementation.
 A major goal is to encourage and enable the Internet community to apply, deploy, and advance the state of available network and distributed systems security technology.